wong2/larus/README.md

       -c, --chdir TEXT       change the working director --help                 Show this message and exit.

-For example, if `myapp.py` contains wsgi app: `app`, we can serve it with larus with:
+For example, if `myapp.py` contains the wsgi app `app`, we can serve it with larus with:

     larus myapp:app